Ithavollr/Ferma/README.md

 1. **Bukkit Registration** - `Firma.getDefaultWorldGenerator()` returns a `FirmaChunkGenerator` wrapper
 2. **NMS Injection** - `NMSInjectListener` hooks `WorldInitEvent` to access the underlying `ServerLevel`
 3. **Generator Replacement** - Uses reflection to replace the `WorldGenContext`'s `ChunkGenerator` with `NMSChunkGeneratorDelegate`
-4. **Vanilla Delegation** - All methods in `NMSChunkGeneratorDelegate` pass through to the original vanilla generator
+4. **NoiseRouter Patching** - For PACK mode, patches the `RandomState.router` with custom climate functions before delegating to vanilla

 ## Building